MicrosoftDocs/azure-docs/articles/event-grid/custom-event-quickstart-powershell.md

 ---
-title: Custom events for Azure Event Grid | Microsoft Docs
+title: Custom events for Azure Event Grid with PowerShell | Microsoft Docs
 description: Use Azure Event Grid and PowerShell to publish a topic, and subscribe to that event.
 services: event-grid
 keywords: